 The Modern Middle East Studies Program will challenge and perhaps change your views about the peoples who live East of the Mediterranean Sea, North of the Sahel in Africa, South of the former Soviet Republics and West of Afghanistan and Pakistan.
-This troubled and confusing region of West Asia and North-East Africa has been the focus of the world for centuries.
-The birthplace of Abraham, Moses, Jesus and Muhammad.
-Where black gold sustains much of the world, wars and conflicts threaten to destroy it.
+This troubled and confusing region has been the focus of the world for centuries.
+The birthplace of Abraham, Moses, Jesus and Muhammad – Where black gold sustains much of the world, wars and conflicts threaten to destroy it.
 Muslims, Jews and Christians claim many of the same holy sites, many of the same prophets and even the same One God.

-This program will bring top scholars, leading experts and men and women “on the ground” to the table for both lecture and discussion.
-These men and women have Doctoral degrees from Ivy League Universities as well as Oxford and Cambridge, and each has lived extensively in the Middle East.
+This program is delivered 100% online and will bring top scholars, leading experts and men and women “on the ground” for both lecture and discussion.
 We will also provide real time interviews with Arabs and Israelis who live in places like Sudan, Saudi Arabia, Iraq, Lebanon, Israel and Palestine.
 Don’t miss this opportunity to learn from top authors, speakers and practitioners- you will never watch the news the same way again!

 Flexible Program Alternatives